Hodge correlators: DG Lie algebra and -algebra of plane decorated trees

-and the other has the opposite sign, see the left picture on Fig \ref{feyn37}.
+and the other has the opposite sign, see Fig \ref{feyn37}.

-There we cut the tree $T$ along the edges $E_1$ and $E_2$, shown by the thick segments.
+Here we cut the tree $T$ along the edges $E_1$ and $E_2$, shown by the thick segments.
 The dotted arcs show how cutting along these edges we get three new trees.
-A similar argument shows that $\partial_S^2=0$, see the right picture on Fig \ref{feyn37}.
-Computing the signs we see that the differentials $\partial_\Delta,\partial_{\rm Cas}, \partial_S$ anticommute.
-The Proposition is proved.
+Computing the signs we see that the differentials $\partial_{\rm Cas},\partial_\Delta$ anticommute.